Esri/arcgis-pro-sdk/README.md

 ArcGIS.Core.dll        | Provides CIM, Geodatabase, Geometry and Utility Network APIs.
 ArcGIS.CoreHost.dll | Provides Host.Initialize to initialize ArcGIS.Core.dll for stand-alone use.
 ArcGIS.Desktop.Framework.dll        | Provides the application framework to include add-in contracts, DAML support, and base classes.
 This assembly must be referenced by every add-in.
+ESRI.ArcGIS.ItemIndex.dll       | Provides functionality to create and work with Custom items.

 ### Extensions